monokal/GAZE/README.md

 - `GAZE Control`, a command-line tool to manage the full stack.

 ## Installation (Linux)
-Although we make an effort to abstract away from the underlying Operating System, we test builds on **Ubuntu 16.04 LTS** so suggest it as a known good configuration.
+Although we make an effort to be Operating System agnostic, we test builds on **Ubuntu 16.04 LTS and later** so suggest it as a known good configuration.

 To install the `gaze` command-line tool which is used to deploy and manage all media centre services, just paste the following command in to a shell:
 ```sh